 Composer manages required libraries and dependencies for your project and installs them in the

-For Magento Commerce Cloud, we use the
+For Cloud for Adobe Commerce, we use the

 composer.lock files, located in the project root directory, to manage the modules list, packages, dependencies, and so on for determining upgrades, patches, hotfixes, and more.

 composer.json file to manage product installations and upgrades.
 See Install, manage, and upgrade extensions.

 composer.lock file stores a set of exact version dependencies that satisfy all of the version constraints of every requirement for every package in the dependency tree of the project.

 ||Updates to the latest versions of the dependencies.
 You must update every time you edit dependencies in the